ice-wm/manual/index.md

 Mailbox Monitoring (updated 2018-03-04)
 ---------------------------------------

+- `MailCheckDelay = 30`

+  Delay between new-mail checks. (seconds).

 - `MailBoxPath = ""`

 This may contain a list of mailbox specifications.
 Mailboxes are separated by a space.
 If `TaskBarShowMailboxStatus` is enabled then IceWM will monitor each mailbox for status changes each `MailCheckDelay` seconds.
 For each mailbox IceWM will show an icon on the taskbar.
 The icon shows if there is mail, if there is unread mail, or if there is new mail.
-Hovering the mouse pointer over an icon shows the number of messages in this mailbox and also the number unread mails.
+Hovering the mouse pointer over an icon shows the number of messages in this mailbox and also the number of unread mails.
 A mailbox can be the path to a file in conventional *mbox* format.
 If the path points to a directory then *Maildir* format is assumed.
 Remote mail boxes are specified by an URL using the Common Internet Scheme Syntax (RFC 1738):

     scheme://user:password@server[:port][/path]